tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 |   3   |     a     |

 So it can be seen that the first number used is actually 0.
 This is something that takes some getting used to, but it is interesting.
-Computer Science went ahead and used 0 as the first single digit.
+Computer Science went ahead and used 0 as the first single digit instead of 1.
-This may be more of a discussion between Mathematicians and Computer Scientists as to whether it should be 0 or 1.
+As to why this is may be more of a discussion between Mathematicians and Computer Scientists.
 Here it represents the offset from the starting address of the array.

 Here is how you can use this information: